Editor: D. W. White

-A Chicago ex-pat, he has lived in Long Beach, California for nine years, where he teaches writing at Otis College and frequents the beach to hide from writer’s block.
+A Chicago ex-pat, he lived in Long Beach, California for nine years, where he taught writing at Otis College and frequented the beach to hide from writer’s block.
 In an earlier life he earned his J.D. from Southwestern Law School in Los Angeles.
-In a life before that he earned a B.A. in European History from Roosevelt University in Chicago, in the same building where Margaret Anderson founded The Little Review.
+In an even earlier one he earned a B.A. in European History from Roosevelt University in Chicago, in the same building where Margaret Anderson founded The Little Review.
+He has recently returned to Chicago to pursue his Ph.D. at the UIC Program for Writers.
 His personal site is here and he can be found on Twitter @dwhitethewriter.

 Associate Editor: Jessica Denzer